jiggy-ai/hn_summary/README.md

 **Telegram**

 * HNSUM_TELEGRAM_API_TOKEN # The bot's telegram API token
-* HNSUM_TELGRAM_CHANNEL_ID # the telegram chat where the bot will post the summaries
+* HNSUM_TELEGRAM_CHANNEL_ID # the telegram chat where the bot will post the summaries